Certificate in Narrative Focused Trauma Care Level III – Online

 - Story Group peer consulting will be an integral part of the NFTC Level III training sessions.

 How to Prepare

 - Locate a space in your home or other location that is comfortable and offers privacy throughout the program

 - High-speed internet connection and device: All small groups and teaching sessions will take place online.
 Stable internet connection with video and audio capabilities is required to participate.

 Eligibility to Apply

 To be eligible to apply for the Certificate in Narrative Focused Trauma Care Level III, you must have completed the Allender Center’s Certificate in Narrative Focused Trauma Care Level II (previously titled Training Certificate Level II), or have earned a MA in Counseling Psychology with a Concentration in Trauma & Abuse from The Seattle School of Theology & Psychology.

 Continuing Education Units

-Participants in the Certificate in Narrative Focused Trauma Care Level III at the Allender Center receive a certificate of completion verifying 50 seat hours (20 hours of teaching, 30 hours of group work).
+Participants in the Certificate in Narrative Focused Trauma Care Level III at the Allender Center receive a certificate of completion verifying 65 seat hours.
 Participants may apply for recognition of these hours for CEU credit with their respective licensing bodies.
 The Allender Center is housed within The Seattle School of Theology & Psychology.
 The Seattle School is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) and the Northwest Commission on Colleges and Universities (NWCCU), is authorized by the Washington Student Achievement Council, and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institution Act.